suisuyy/learn/doc/note/else.md

 # ssl
+## keys
+A website's SSL/TLS certificate, which is shared publicly, contains the public key, and the private key is installed on the origin server — it's "owned" by the website.
+#generate a private key with the correct length
+openssl genrsa -out private-key.pem 2048

+#generate corresponding public key
+openssl rsa -in private-key.pem -pubout -out public-key.pem

+#optional: create a self-signed certificate
+openssl req -new -x509 -key private-key.pem -out cert.pem -days 360

 ## cert
 An SSL certificate is like an ID card or a badge that proves someone is who they say they are.